 The first pathway rends a mass of 123.5 GeV (giga-electron volts), the other at 126.5 GeV or 126 times the mass of a proton.
 Some physicists explain this peculiar phenomenon by inferring we’re simply dealing with two different Higgs bosons, each with a very similar mass, or that the difference in masses is due to a “systematic error”.

 “There turns out to be a slight tension between the two masses,” said physicist Beate Heinemann of the University of California, Berkeley, who works on ATLAS, one of the LHC’s Higgs-searching experiments.
 “They are compatible, just not super compatible.”

 Like I said, earlier, you need billions of collisions to wind up with a few Higgs boson measurements.
-Heinemann said the four lepton channel has only analysed about 10 Higgs bosons and the two photon channel about 500 Higgs.
+Heinemann said the four lepton channel has only analyzed about 10 Higgs bosons and the two-photon channel about 500 Higgs.
 Physicists need to see the same result over and over in thousands or even millions of particle events before they are sure it’s not just a statistical coincidence.
 “The most likely explanation is that it’s one particle,” said Heinemann.
 The Standard Model of Physics, the current framework used to describe all particle interactions, doesn’t rule out a pair of Higgs however.
 Any of the two scenarios are possible, then.

 Was this helpful?